jtnishi/NFC-Business-Card/README.md

 * **An NFC capable smartphone**.
 Most current and recent iPhones have this built in.
 Many Android phones will have this as well.
 If you have Apple Pay/Google Pay on your phone, you have an NFC chip.
 * **The NFC Tools app**.  [iOS App Store](https://apps.apple.com/us/app/nfc-tools/id1252962749)/[Google Play Store](https://play.google.com/store/apps/details?id=com.wakdev.wdnfc&hl=en_US&gl=US).
 While this app has a pro version, the free version is all we're going to need to both program the card, lock/password protect it, and confirm the card works correctly.
 * **A website with the information we want to share**.
 This can be a [LinkTree](https://linktr.ee/) if you have many links to share.
 Or a simple social network link such as a [LinkedIn](https://www.linkedin.com) page or [Twitter](https://www.twitter.com) user profile or similar.
 Or if you have your own website, even better.
 * **For nicer general cards, a set of labels and a printer that can print on them**  The labels should ideally be the same size or larger than the cards, if you want to go edge-to-edge.
 I used these [adhesive name tag labels on Amazon](https://www.amazon.com/gp/product/B084PZ2BN4) that cost me $7 with free prime shipping to the door.
-However, I'd probably recommend getting labels that are a bit bigger, just to make sure you have plenty of bleed space for your design.
-These labels had plenty of bleed room on the width side, but the labels were only just long enough to cover the card.
+However, I'd probably recommend getting labels that are a bit bigger, just to make sure you have plenty of bleed space for your design.  (**Update: I've had good luck with these [larger 3 1/2" by 5" labels on Amazon](https://www.amazon.com/gp/product/B08K3MKTKC) as well.
+I have an updated template to account.**) These labels had plenty of bleed room on the width side, but the labels were only just long enough to cover the card.
 Most companies will provide a website that will include templates for a word processor to print on the labels correctly.
   * Alternative: if you have an **inkjet printer** that is compatible with the inkjet printable cards, a **PVC card tray**.
 Example: [this tray for certain Canon printers on Amazon](https://www.amazon.com/Inkjet-Card-Tray-Canon-Printers/dp/B00P25H0BA).
 * **For labels, Trimming blade.** I used a basic precision knife blade to trim away the label, but you can also use scissors.
 * **(Optional) Lamination.**  Since these are meant to be long use cards, it makes sense to try to laminate them.
 From light testing, it does appear that the NFC tag can be read through basic plastic sheeting, so a lamination should be useful to help preserve the longevity of the card.